begabba/docs-comers/docs/troubleshooting.md

 The problem occurs when the user is logged in to multiple accounts, where both accounts has access to the current Spreadsheet, and runs a script that tries to access another Spreadsheet.
 The script don't know which account is used.
 This results in a crash and often looks like a white window.

+A temporary solution is to open the Spreadsheet in a [incognito window](https://support.google.com/chrome/answer/95464?hl=en&co=GENIE.Platform%3DDesktop).

 This is a known by Google but at the time of writing the only solution is:

 * Remove permission in the Spreadsheet for one of the accounts.